1995parham/dotdroid/README.md

 pkill sshd
 ```

-Password authentication is enabled by default on termux and it listens on 8022 port,
+Password authentication is enabled by default on Termux, and it listens on 8022 port,
 but you can still review the configuration by running:

 ```bash